 listener.logz.ioif your account is hosted on AWS US East, or

 listener-nl.logz.ioif hosted on Azure West Europe.
+The required port depends whether HTTP or HTTPS is used: HTTP = 8070, HTTPS = 8071.
 Your Logz.io log shipping token directs the data securely to your Logz.io Log Management account.
 The default token is auto-populated in the examples when you’re logged into the Logz.io app as an Admin.
 Manage your tokens.

 In the Status section, enable Active.